splynx/docs/files/en/networking/authentication_admins_radius/admin_login_to_mikrotik/admin_login_to_mikrotik.md

 Radius admin login to Mikrotik routers
 ==========

-Using this feature Splynx administrators can login to a Mikrotik router with their Splynx account credentials.
+Using this feature, Splynx administrators can login to a Mikrotik router with their Splynx account credentials.

-First of all this option should be enabled under `Config → Networking → Radius`:
+First of all, this option should be enabled under `Config → Networking → Radius`:

 ![Config_Networking_Radius](config_radius.png)

-select *Mikrotik* NAS type(1) and click on the Load button(2) and scroll down:
+Select *Mikrotik* NAS type (1) and click on `Load` button (2), then scroll down:

 ![Load_Mikrotik_RADIUS_parameters](load_mikrotik_radius_config.png)

-Enable this option(1) and save the configuration(2):
+Enable this option (1) and save configuration (2):

 ![Use_admin_login](use_admin_login.png)

-Once this is done open the router under `Networking/Routers/List` and save the RADIUS secret to use it on a RADIUS server configuration(on a Mikrotik router):
+Once done, open the router under *Networking → Routers → List* and save the RADIUS secret to use it on a RADIUS server configuration (on a Mikrotik router):

 ![Router_in_Splynx](router_in_splynx.png)